-Each Member served under this Rider shall be provided a one-time billing credit of \$200.00.
+Each Member served under this Rider shall be provided a one-time billing credit of \$100.00.
 Each Member served under this Rider shall be given a credit of five dollars (\$5.00), deducted from the monthly bill, for each month that the EV charger is controlled by the Cooperative.
+Simultaneous credits may not be received by Members who are users of both ChargePoint and Optiwatt.